-The 2nd edition of the International Conference on Research in Psychology is coming to the beautiful city of Oxford, UK on the 3rd-5th of June 2022.
+The 3rd edition of the International Conference on Research in Psychology is coming to the beautiful city of Oxford, UK on the 24th-26th of March 2023.

 You will have a chance to immerse yourself into three days of intensive learning, dynamic discussions, and vibrant networking events.
 Whether you join as a presenter or a regular delegate, you are guaranteed to walk away with a suitcase full of souvenirs from the host country and enough inspiration to power you for months to come.

 26 December 2022

 Late Registration Deadline